adonisjs/legacy.adonisjs.com/docs/docs/guides/04-database/05-migrations.md

 - The `make:migration` command creates a new migration file prefixed with the timestamp.
 The timestamp is important, because the migrations are executed in the ascending order by name.
 - Migration files are not only limited to creating a new table.
 You can also `alter` table, define database triggers and so on.
+- The `migration:run` command executes all the pending migrations.
+Pending migrations are those, which are never executed using `migration:run` command.
+- A migration file is either in a `pending` state or in `completed` state.
-- The `migration:run` command executes all pending migrations.
-Once a migration file has been successfully executed, it will be tracked inside the `adonis_schema` database table to avoid running it for multiple times.
+- Once a migration file has been successfully executed, it will be tracked inside the `adonis_schema` database table to avoid running it for multiple times.

 ## Changing Existing Migrations
 Occasionally you will make mistakes when writing a migration.
 If you have already run the migration using `migration:run` command, then you cannot just edit the file and re-run it, since the file has been tracked under the list of completed migrations.